sgladkoff/goldpan/docs/paralela.md

 - Cleaning of existing MT training corpus;

-- LSP or freelancer rendering data mining and data cleaning services for customers;
+- LSP or freelancer rendering data mining and data cleaning services for customers.

 # Paralela workflow in a nutshell

 The usual steps of the Paralela workflow are as follows:

-- Grabbing data from your input stream
+- Grabbing data from your input stream;

-- Reviewing and cleaning up the grabbed data
+- Reviewing and cleaning up the grabbed data;

-- Aligning the parallel texts
+- Aligning the parallel texts;

-- Reviewing and editing the aligned output
+- Reviewing and editing the aligned output;

-- Downloading the TM file
+- Downloading the TM file.

 ## Data grabbing